Plant-Net/HIVE/README.md

 - shap (tested on v0.46.0)
 - sklearn v1.2.2
 - itertools

-Please install the remaining imports if not already done.
+Please install the remaining imports that can be missing, if not already done: ```pandas, numpy, matplotlib, collections, time```

 ### Usage
 ```python gHIVE1.0.py -h``` will give you the following help message: